Ethanolamine

-Ethanolamine (2-aminoethanol, monoethanolamine, ETA, or MEA) is a naturally occurring organic chemical compound with the formula HOCH_{2}CH_{2}NH_{2} or C_{2}H_{7}NO. The molecule is bifunctional, containing both a primary amine and a primary alcohol.
+Ethanolamine (2-aminoethanol, monoethanolamine, ETA, or MEA) is a naturally occurring organic chemical compound with the formula H2NCH2CH2OH or C2H7NO.
+The molecule is bifunctional, containing both a primary amine and a primary alcohol.
 Ethanolamine is a colorless, viscous liquid with an odor reminiscent of ammonia.

 Ethanolamine is commonly called monoethanolamine or MEA in order to be distinguished from diethanolamine (DEA) and triethanolamine (TEOA).
 The ethanolamines comprise a group of amino alcohols.
 A class of antihistamines is identified as ethanolamines, which includes carbinoxamine, clemastine, dimenhydrinate, chlorphenoxamine, diphenhydramine and doxylamine.

 History

 Ethanolamines, or in particular, their salts, were discovered by Charles Adolphe Wurtz in 1860 by heating 2-chloroethanol with ammonia solution while studying derivatives of ethylene oxide he discovered a year earlier.
 He wasn't able to separate the salts or isolate any free bases.

 In 1897 Ludwig Knorr developed the modern industrial route (see below) and separated the products, including MEA, by fractional distillation, for the first time studying their properties.

 None of the ethanolamines were of any commercial importance until after the WWII industrial production of ethylene oxide took off.